rust-lang/async-book/src/01_getting_started/02_why_async.md

 (if you are building a library) any exposed public interfaces.
 As such, picking the model that suits your needs early can save a lot of development time.

-Note that asynchronous programming is not _better_ than threads, but different.
-If you don't need async for performance reasons, threads can often be the simpler alternative.
-Specifically:

 **OS threads** are suitable for a small number of tasks, since threads come with CPU and memory overhead.
 Spawning and switching between threads is quite expensive as even idle threads consume system resources.